KafScale/platform/_docs/user-guide.md

 | **Storage** | Message segments live in S3; brokers keep only in-memory caches. |
 | **Operator** | Kubernetes controller that provisions brokers, topics, and wiring via CRDs. |

+## Local Demo

+For a kind-based demo environment run `make demo-platform`.
+The Makefile applies the demo resources via `scripts/demo-platform-apply.sh`; if your environment blocks inline heredocs, ensure the script is executable and run the target again.

 ## Client Examples

 Use this section to copy/paste minimal examples for your client.
 If you don't control client config (managed apps, hosted integrations), ask the operator team to confirm idempotence and transactions are disabled.